Morphing Graph Drawings in the Presence of Point Obstacles: Introduction

-In the remainder of the paper, we consider only morphs in the plane~$\mathbb R^2$.
+\paragraph{Conventions and notation.} In the remainder of the paper, we consider only morphs in the plane~$\mathbb R^2$.
 We write ``drawing'' as a short-hand for ``straight-line drawing in the plane~$\mathbb R^2$'' and, similarly, we write ``(\emph{planar}) morph'' rather than ``(crossing-free) morph in~$\mathbb R^2$''.
 For any positive integer~$n$, we define $[n]=\{1,2,\dots,n\}$.